Symmetry reduction for tunneling defects due to strong couplings to phonons: Dynamic response

 \subsection{Dielectric response}

 Due to the cubic symmetry dielectric responses for electric fields polarized in any direction are identical.
-We, thus, focus on the $x$ direction and determine the correlation function of the dipole operator $p_x$ (neglecting damping at first) \be C_{p_xp_x}(z) = \frac{n_1(T)z}{z^2-(\Delta_r-\Delta_kW)^2} + \frac{n_2(T)z}{z^2-(\Delta_r+\Delta_kW)^2} \ee with $Z(T)=e^{-\beta E_1}+3e^{-\beta E_2}+3e^{-\beta E_3}+e^{-\beta E_4}$ and
+We, thus, focus on the $x$ direction and determine the correlation function of the dipole operator $p_x$ (neglecting damping) \be C_{p_xp_x}(z) = \frac{n_1(T)z}{z^2-\delta^2} + \frac{n_2(T)z}{z^2-\Delta^2} \, . \ee Here